SoftwareAG/c8y-docs/content/edge-k8s/edge-custom-resource-definition-bundle/k8-edge-mongodb-cred-secret.md

 layout: redirect
 ---

 Specifies the Kubernetes Secret containing the admin credentials with which the Operator managed MongoDB needs to be configured or the admin credentials of the externally hosted MongoDB server.
-The Operator retrieves this secret from the namespace EDGE-CR-NAMESPACE.
-Ensure that this secret is created before initiating the Edge deployment or update process.
+The Operator retrieves this secret from the namespace **`EDGE-CR-NAMESPACE`**.
+Ensure that this secret is created before initiating the {{< product-c8y-iot >}} Edge deployment or update process.

 This secret should contain the fields described in the table below: